-We recommend that you read this Peer Support Specialist Training Guide in full before completing this self-reflection.
-This exercise will help you think about the pros and cons of attending the Peer Support Specialist Training and pursuing the peer support profession.
+Be sure to read this Peer Support Specialist Training Guide in full before completing this self-assessment.
+This exercise will help you think about the pros and cons of attending the Peer Support Specialist Training and pursuing a career in peer support.
 It is important to think about your readiness to attend the training and whether or not working as a certified peer support specialist (CPSS) will be a good fit for you.

 Strength in Recovery I feel strong in my recovery from mental illness or co-occurring disorders.
-Yes No Sometimes I have a deep understanding of my own mental health recovery process.
+Yes No Sometimes I have a deep understanding of my own recovery process.
 Yes No Sometimes I role model mental health recovery for others.
-Yes No Sometimes I have a variety of self-care tools and strategies I use to continue my own mental health recovery.
-Yes No Sometimes I actively set and uphold personal boundaries that promote my recovery.
-Yes No Sometimes I have a strong support system and actively reach out for help and support when needed.
-Yes No Somewhat I recognize my triggers and actively address them.
+Yes No Sometimes I have a variety of tools and strategies I use to promote my own recovery.
+Yes No Sometimes I actively practice self-care and personal boundaries.
+Yes No Sometimes I reach out for help and support when needed.
+Yes No Sometimes I recognize my triggers and actively address them.
 Yes No Sometimes I have successfully kept up with regular weekly commitments for the last year (work, school, responsibilities, parenting, etc.).
-Yes No Sometimes I am willing to share my own mental health recovery experience with my coworkers and peers.
+Yes No Sometimes I am willing to share my own recovery experience with my coworkers and peers.
 Yes No Somewhat

 I can listen to others' stories with curiosity and interest, even when they are different from my own or similar to my past experiences.
 Yes No Sometimes I have considered how working as a CPSS may affect other parts of my life including my own self-care and recovery.
-Yes Νο Somewhat Commitment to Training I can commit to attending training in full which involves long days.
+Yes No Somewhat Commitment to Training I can commit to attending the training in full.
 Yes No Maybe I have supportive friends, family, and others who I can reach out to if needed.
-Yes Νο Maybe I have people in my life who support my desire to become a certified peer support specialist.
+Yes No Maybe I have people in my life who support my desire to become a certified peer support specialist.
 Yes No Maybe I have personal skills and tools I will use to work through difficult emotions that may arise during training.
-Yes No Maybe I am ready and willing to be an active participant in the whole training.
+Yes No Maybe I am willing to be an active participant in a group for five consecutive 8-hour days.
 Yes No Maybe I am able to organize my needs for a full week of training (transportation, lunch, child care, pet care, wellness needs).
 Yes No Maybe I am willing to share my story and listen to the stories of others during the training.
-Yes No Maybe

-Job Readiness I read the Peer Support Specialist Training Guide and feel that pursuing this training and profession is a good fit for me.
+Yes No Maybe Job Readiness I read the Peer Support Specialist Training Guide and feel that pursuing this training and profession is a good fit for me.
 Yes No Maybe I have spoken with CPSSs about what they like about their job and some of the challenges they experience.
 Yes No l will do this I am ready to enter the workforce if I haven't worked in a while.
 Yes No N/A I am prepared to draw boundaries with my peers when needed and keep my own recovery a priority while working as a CPSS.
-Yes No Maybe
+Yes No Maybe VI.